Congressional Republicans nix Democratic bid for broader coronavirus relief

 “Governors are crying out for help and Congress must act,” Pelosi wrote on Twitter.
 “Our state and local governments are in crisis, and between emergency expenses and rising unemployment sapping revenue, they need an immediate infusion of funds to prevent the collapse of essential services.”

-Reporting by Linda So and Richard Cowan; Editing by Scott Malone, Bernadette Baum, Daniel Wallis and Diane Craft
+Reporting by Linda So, Richard Cowan and David Brunnstrom; Editing by Scott Malone, Bernadette Baum, Daniel Wallis, Diane Craft and Jonathan Oatis